-Further details including information on interstate Audit systems is available on the Engaging a Contaminated Site Assessment Consultant web page.
+Further information is available on the Engaging a Contaminated Site Assessment Consultant web page.

 Regulation 30 of the UPSS Regulations requires that if a UPSS ceases to be used the infrastructure owner must temporarily or permanently decommission the storage system.

 Temporary decommissioning can only occur for 12 months and the system must be back in use within this time limit or the storage system must be permanently decommissioned.
 Note that exemptions can be applied for under Regulation 39.